ema7569/SD-WebUI-Unet-Control/readme.md

 ## Block Syntax

 The syntax allows assigning text to specific UNet blocks.
 NOTE: The unet has 3 middles blocks called M00, M01, M02.
-The are important blocks.
+They are important blocks.
 If you forgot to write to M00 like &M00="Text", generaly the unet will stop follow your prompt.
 Technically it seem recommanded to write to these three blocks despite juste the M01 has the attn flag.
 This follow the same syntax used for other block: &M00-M02="text".